Geezer Butler: Black Sabbath (1969-1984, 1987, 1990-1994, 1997-2006, 2011-2017, 2025)

 After Black Sabbath fired Osbourne in 1979, Butler also briefly left the band to deal with the divorce from his first wife.
 The 1980 album Heaven and Hell was recorded with bassist Craig Gruber but Butler returned to the band at the last minute and re-recorded the bass parts prior to release.
 He again left the band in 1984 after touring in support of their 1983 album, Born Again, although he returned months later as the band attempted a comeback with vocalist David Donato.

-In 1988, Butler joined the backing band of his former Sabbath bandmate Osbourne to take part in the No Rest for the Wicked World Tour.
 He rejoined Black Sabbath in 1991 for the reunion of the Mob Rules line-up, but again quit the group after the Cross Purposes tour in 1994.

+He rejoined Iommi and Osbourne to record 13 and toured in support of the album from 2012 to 2014.
+He and Black Sabbath later embarked on their final tour which began in January 2016, and concluded in February 2017.

+Despite previously ruling out any further reunions, Butler reunited with the original lineup of Black Sabbath at Back to the Beginning in July 2025 for a final show.

+Ozzy Osbourne (1988-1989, 1994-1996)

+In 1988, Butler joined the backing band of his former Black Sabbath bandmate Ozzy Osbourne to take part in the No Rest for the Wicked World Tour.

-In 1995 Butler again joined Osbourne's band to perform on the Ozzmosis album.
-After recording Ozzmosis, he formed G/Z/R, issuing Plastic Planet in 1995.
+In 1994, Butler again joined Osbourne's band to perform on the Ozzmosis album, released in 1995.
+He toured with Osbourne on the Retirement Sucks tour from 1995 through 1996.

+GZR (1995–2006)

+After recording Ozzmosis, he formed GZR, issuing Plastic Planet in 1995.
 His next solo album, Black Science, followed in 1997.
 Butler returned to Sabbath once more for the 1997 edition of Ozzfest, and remained with the band for the remainder of their career.
 In 2005 he released Ohmwork, his third solo album.

+Heaven & Hell (2006–2010)

-In October 2006 it was announced that Butler, along with Tony Iommi, would be reforming the Dehumanizer-era Black Sabbath line-up with Vinny Appice and Ronnie James Dio, under the name Heaven & Hell to differentiate between the reunited touring band fronted by Osbourne, and the Dio-fronted version of the band.
+In October 2006 it was announced that Butler, along with Tony Iommi, would be reforming the Dehumanizer-era Black Sabbath line-up with Vinny Appice and Ronnie James Dio under the name Heaven & Hell to differentiate between the Osbourne fronted line-up of Black Sabbath that had been performing at Ozzfest in the previous years.
+Heaven & Hell released two live albums Live from Radio City Music Hall (2007), Neon Nights: 30 Years of Heaven & Hell (2010), and one studio album titled The Devil You Know (2009).
+The line-up broke up after the death of Dio in 2010.

-He rejoined Iommi and Osbourne to record 13 and toured in support of the album from 2012 to 2014.
-He and Black Sabbath later embarked on their final tour which began in January 2016, and concluded in February 2017.